rparent/django-lock-tokens/README.rst

 Tests
 -----

-To run tests, make sure Django >= 1.8 is installed in your virtualenv, then simply run from the root of the repository:
+To run tests simply run from the root of the repository:

 ::